fmarino-412/ServerlessFlowBench/readme.md

 The **Serverless Composition Performance Project** is a framework that allows users to:

-* deploy **serverless functions** to Amazon Web Services, Google Cloud Platform and Open Whisk (already defined functions are available),
+* deploy **serverless functions** to Amazon Web Services, Google Cloud Platform and OpenWhisk (already defined functions are available),
-* deploy **serverless function compositions** to Amazon Web Services, Google Cloud Platform and Open Whisk (as before, altready defined compositions are available) and
+* deploy **serverless function compositions** to Amazon Web Services, Google Cloud Platform and OpenWhisk (as before, altready defined compositions are available) and
 * perform HTTP **bechmarks** on deployed functions and compositions.

 ---